metabrainz/metabrainz.org/README.md

 ### Configuration

 Before starting the application copy `custom_config.py.example` into `custom_config.py` and tweak the configuration.
-You need to make sure that all API keys are set.
+You need to make sure that all the API keys are set.

 #### Payments

-Next is configuration of the payment systems.
+Next is the configuration of the payment systems.
 We use PayPal and WePay to accept donations to our foundation.
 For WePay you need to set your access token (*WEPAY_ACCESS_TOKEN*) and account ID (*WEPAY_ACCESS_TOKEN*).
 PayPal is a bit more complicated. *PAYPAL_PRIMARY_EMAIL* is an address that should receive